heptarch/heptarch.github.io/drafts/demon.md

 "entanglement" corpuscules per cubic metre.
-If I pulse from each colloid chamber, every day, a year and $T \approx 500 \text{K}$ should be supply the dæmon's needs.
-(Consult Foster.)
+If I pulse from each colloid chamber, every day, a year and $T \approx 500 \text{K}$ should be enough to supply the dæmon's needs.
+(Consult Foster and Grant about raising temperatures.)
 But what happens after entropy delivered?
 <br>
 </font>
 </div>